Last Updated on January 5, 2022 by Muhammad Junaid Khalid

 So by disabling them from an automatic startup, you can free up a lot of your system resources, which means that you can get an enhanced performance for your other applications in need.
 Also, it will cause faster boot-ups.

-So let’s go ahead and disable every app or program which you rarely or not at all using.
+So let’s go ahead and disable every app or program which you rarely or not at all use.
 This will help with computer optimization.
 I hope you have done that, so let’s jump to another tweak.

 #3 Reduce Recycle Bin limit